 Odds are that you know someone who hates talking on the phone.
 A lot of people do.
 That should make you wonder if having a phone number for customer support on your website is really enough.
-User experience should be the primary value of your website.
+The user experience should be the primary value of your website.
 What would make it easier and more appealing for your visitors?
 In some cases, the answer might be live chat customer support.

 Nothing can replace good content.
 If you anticipate questions from visitors, you should have a detailed FAQs section.
 It should cover a wide range of possible questions, and it should be easily navigated.
 You can organize your FAQs into separate topics, and it is helpful to make them searchable.
 But is that enough?
 Not if your visitors are likely to have questions that pertain to their own account, whether your service or product is suitable for them or any questions where the answer will depend on individual variables.